GSA/open-gsa-redesign/_apidocs/regulationsgov.md

 #### There are strict pagination limits in v4.
 How do I retrieve all comments in a docket posted on the same day if the number of comments is greater than 2500?

-We have this use case under review, and we will be updating our API to accommodate the use case before v3 retirement.
+We have added an example that shows how to retrieve more than 5000 comments on a docket.
+Please see the example section.

 #### I submitted a comment, but I am unable to find it on regs.
 What happened to my comment?